- If your landlord doesn’t do repairs or does them badly, you might be able to take them to court.

 It is possible that the court will need a report from experts such as an environmental health officer or surveyor.
 You can find surveyors in your area through the Royal Institute of Chartered Surveyors website.
 If possible you should try and agree the appointment of a surveyor with your landlord.

-Find out how much it will cost before sending the letter of instruction to make sure you can afford it.
+Find out how much it will cost before arranging a surveyor to make sure you can afford it.
 In some situations you may be able to get legal aid to help cover the costs.

 Do I need to warn the landlord before I start court action?